fuxelius/atmega_avr_uart_v2/README.md

 Polling with read_char is used for reading input from an USART

 ### close
-To be able to close a unit in a proper way is essential for proper operation.
+To be able to close a unit in a mannered way is essential for proper operation, especially if you implement a protocol on top of it.
 This makes it possible to initialize and close units as they are needed.

 ## How to use the library
 Here is a short overview of how to use the library.
 The **order of calling** `usart_init()`, `sei()` and `usart_close()`, `cli()` is crucial for correct operation.
 A **correct session** looks like below!